 Does my dark kitchen need to be a separate BV?

-How do I allocate kitchen costs between restaurant and dark kitchen?
+How do I allocate shared kitchen costs between operations?

-Which platform fees should I include in my calculation?
+Which platform fees should I factor into my calculations?

-How often should I compare my P&L between concepts?
+How frequently should I compare P&L performance between concepts?

 - EU Verordening 852/2004 — Levensmiddelenhygiëne (2004) — Official source